wqferr/SimplyComplex/README.md

 ## How does it work?

-Firstly, this project is coded almost entirely in Lua, using the Fengari VM for JavaScript.
+Firstly, this project is coded almost entirely in Lua, using the LuaJS VM for JavaScript.

 Paths drawn on the input canvas are warped according to a user defined function.
 The resulting paths are drawn on the output canvas with the same color.
 Path widths